moble/PostNewtonian.jl/docs/src/interface/python.md

     ```
     We might have expected three different values `(1, 2, 3)` in the output,
     but Python never even sees the variable names as different strings; it
-    interprets these expressions as setting and resetting the value of `Ma`.
+    interprets these expressions as setting, resetting, and resetting again
+    the value of `Ma`.

     If you find an example where ASCII substitutions are not possible,
     please file a [bug